-Looking for towering redwoods?
-The expansive Henry Cowell Redwoods Graham Hill Campground covers more than 4,600 acres, and 40 of those acres are old-growth redwood forest.
+Looking for towering redwoods in Santa Cruz County?
+The expansive Henry Cowell Redwoods Graham Hill Campground covers more than 4,600 acres, and 40 of those acres are old-growth redwood forests.
 The tallest tree is estimated to be 277 feet tall and is at least 1,500 years old.

 This popular park is in the Santa Cruz Mountains, just five miles from the Santa Cruz beach boardwalk.
 It has 113 sites for RVs and tents where pines and oaks offer excellent shade.
 Amenities are limited to flush toilets, potable water, picnic tables, and coin-operated showers.

 You could easily spend an entire weekend here and never want to leave the park.
 But if you’re craving an adventure, the park has access to 30 miles of wooded trails.
 There’s also the famous Garden of Eden, a pristine natural swimming hole at the end of a 10-minute hike.

 Big Basin Redwoods State Park